 Junior Civitan is an organization of youth service clubs dedicated to making the world a better place.
-With 11,000 members across 350 clubs and four continents, Junior Civitans have a huge impact on the world around us!
+With 10,000 members across 300 clubs and three continents, Junior Civitans have a huge impact on the world around us!
 Here’s a look at the basics of Junior Civitan.

 As the youth arm of Civitan International, a volunteer service organization, Junior Civitan exists to give our members the opportunity for leadership training, personal growth, and fun group activities, all while improving schools and communities through community service.
 Clubs are usually organized at schools, under the supervision of a faculty advisor.
 They are governed by officers elected by the membership.